Sujan-Bhattarai12/trend_analysis_SEN/README.md

----
-title: "Using Multivariate logistic regression on climate data to detect climate change"
+#### title: "Using Multivariate logistic regression on climate data to detect climate change"
-author: "Sujan"
-date: "2024-07-07"
-output: html_document
----

 # Project Background

 ## Highlights